wandergithub/get-inspired/README.md

 # Get Inspired

-> A compilation of resources about programmers and their acoomplishments in their career.
-If you are looking for successful people to look up to, search for inspiration, or simple admire a good software career path and work.
+> This web project gives to the user a compilation of resources about programmers and their accomplishments.
+If you are looking for successful developers, legends on the industry to look up to, search for inspiration, or simply admire a good software career path and work this is the right web page.

 ## App screenshot